stefanwerfling/toxotidae/README.md

-# toxotidae
+# Toxotidae
-Toxotidae who spits out a text message (TRB SMS Gateway)
+Toxotidae who spits out a text message (TRB SMS Gateway).
+A Typescript API to send SMS based on the Teltonika TBR140.